Riding 755 Horses Through California In A ZR1, The Ultimate Front-Engine Corvette

 Getting clear of neighborhoods and black and white cars with red and blue lights, you’ll marvel at the ability to misbehave in the ZR1.
 Even with traction control on, you can still get the back to swing, and with it off it’s hard to act mature at all.
 The 6.2L LT5’s thrust is delivered in yawps and gobs, the 16-valve pushrod architecture of the small-block V8 proving that the idea of history isn’t interchangeable with antiquity with every lesser sports car that you reel in.
 It delivers 715ft-lbs of torque at 4400rpm, 755hp at 6300rpm, but to give a sense of how powerful this engine is in numbers that are closer to everyday driving, the guts of the supercharger displace 2650cc and require 110hp to operate the four lobes properly.
 I don’t think I’ve ever driven a street car that’s made 60-120 feel so much like 0-60.

 During one of the countless but somehow necessary tests of acceleration conducted over the course of the weekend, I made a conscious effort to pay attention to how hard it pulled in second versus third and then fourth gear, and by the time I was done the thought had been pushed out the back of my head by the same violent rearward shove that was delivered after each shift.
-Changing gears seemed more like a temporarily loss of signal than the start of a something new.
+Changing gears was just a temporary loss of signal.

 In a straight line the ZR1 is pure surge, a railgun projectile with a warranty.
 It’s a ‘Vette from the big and bad variety that can convert pump gas into unalloyed pace, so of course it will be fast in a straight line, but to be a world-beater the chassis can’t be reduced to the role of engine cart.
 In summary, this car will slice up any mountain road wide enough to hold it.